Deep Long-Tailed Learning: A Survey: Classic Methods

-\textbf{Self-training} aims to learn well-performing models from a small number of labeled samples and massive unlabeled samples~\cite{zhu2005semi,rosenberg2005semi,wei2021robust}.
+{\textbf{Self-training} aims to learn well-performing models from a small number of labeled samples and massive unlabeled samples~\cite{zhu2005semi,rosenberg2005semi,wei2021robust}.
 To be specific, it firstly uses labeled samples to train a supervised model, which is then applied to generate pseudo labels for unlabeled data.
 Following that, both the labeled and pseudo-labeled samples are used to re-train models.
-In this way, self-training exploits the knowledge from massive unlabeled samples to enhance long-tailed learning performance.

-Such a paradigm, however, cannot be directly used to handle long-tailed problems, because both labeled and unlabeled datasets may follow long-tailed class distributions.
-In such cases, the trained model on labeled samples may be biased to head classes and tends to generate more head-class pseudo labels for unlabeled samples, which leads to a more skewed degree of class imbalance.
-By far, how to enhance self-training to address long-tailed semi-supervised learning is still an under-explored important question.
+In this way, self-training can exploit the knowledge from massive unlabeled samples to enhance long-tailed learning performance.
+Such a paradigm, however, cannot be directly used to handle long-tailed problems, because both labeled and unlabeled datasets may follow long-tailed class distributions with different degrees.
+In such cases, the trained model on labeled samples may be biased to head classes and tends to generate more head-class pseudo labels for unlabeled samples, leading to a more skewed degree of imbalance.}

-Class-rebalancing self-training (CReST)~\cite{wei2021crest} explored self-training in long-tailed classification and found that \emph{the precision of the supervised model on tail classes is surprisingly high}.
-Based on this finding, CReST proposed to select more tail-class samples for online pseudo labeling in each iteration, so that the re-trained model can obtain better performance on tail classes.

-Distribution alignment and random sampling (DARS)~\cite{he2021re} enhances self-training for handling long-tailed semi-supervised semantic segmentation.
-To address the potential inconsistency of class imbalance between labeled and unlabeled samples, DARS regards the label frequencies of labeled training data as the true class distribution, and enforces the label frequencies of the generated pseudo labels to be consistent with the labeled ones.
-Meanwhile, DARS applies a sampling strategy to strictly control the number of pseudo labels in each class.
-In this way, the generated pseudo labels would be more consistent with the true labeled ones, which leads to model performance improvement.